21.4.07

 Alters Liberty Score by -7%

-“Liberty is dangerous for an orderly and united society.
-Everyone should do whatever they can to ensure that others behave as society expects them to.”
+"Liberty threatens an orderly and united society.
+Everyone should do whatever they can to ensure that others behave as society expects them to."

 Alters Liberty Score by -14%